Lowe’s Companies (NYSE:LOW) Stock Unloaded Sen. Shelley Moore Capito

 Lowe’s Companies Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Wednesday, November 5th.
-Shareholders of record on Wednesday, October 22nd were issued a dividend of $1.20 per share.
-This represents a $4.80 annualized dividend and a yield of 2.0%.
-The ex-dividend date was Wednesday, October 22nd.
-Lowe’s Companies’s dividend payout ratio (DPR) is 39.44%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, November 5th.
+Shareholders of record on Wednesday, October 22nd were given a dividend of $1.20 per share.
+The ex-dividend date of this dividend was Wednesday, October 22nd.
+This represents a $4.80 annualized dividend and a yield of 2.1%.
+Lowe’s Companies’s dividend payout ratio (DPR) is currently 39.44%.

-In other Lowe’s Companies news, EVP Brandon J. Sink sold 8,192 shares of the stock in a transaction dated Friday, September 5th.
-The stock was sold at an average price of $268.58, for a total value of $2,200,207.36.
-Following the completion of the transaction, the executive vice president directly owned 21,603 shares in the company, valued at approximately $5,802,133.74.
-This trade represents a 27.49% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Marvin R. Ellison sold 40,000 shares of Lowe’s Companies stock in a transaction on Wednesday, August 20th.
-The stock was sold at an average price of $264.10, for a total transaction of $10,564,000.00.
-Following the transaction, the chief executive officer owned 249,043 shares in the company, valued at approximately $65,772,256.30.
-This trade represents a 13.84% decrease in their position.
-The disclosure for this sale is available in the SEC filing.
-In the last 90 days, insiders sold 92,931 shares of company stock worth $24,945,752.
-Insiders own 0.27% of the company’s stock.
+In other Lowe’s Companies news, EVP Brandon J. Sink sold 8,192 shares of Lowe’s Companies stock in a transaction on Friday, September 5th.
+The shares were sold at an average price of $268.58, for a total transaction of $2,200,207.36.
+Following the completion of the transaction, the executive vice president directly owned 21,603 shares of the company’s stock, valued at $5,802,133.74.
+The trade was a 27.49% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Marvin R. Ellison sold 40,000 shares of the stock in a transaction on Wednesday, August 20th.
+The shares were sold at an average price of $264.10, for a total transaction of $10,564,000.00.
+Following the completion of the sale, the chief executive officer directly owned 249,043 shares in the company, valued at approximately $65,772,256.30.
+This represents a 13.84% decrease in their position.
+The SEC filing for this sale provides additional information.
+In the last quarter, insiders sold 92,931 shares of company stock worth $24,945,752.
+0.27% of the stock is owned by company insiders.

 About Senator Capito